Our Admissions Team will help you with a smooth entry, all the way from registration until your child joins the school.

 - Complete the online application form on the School Website (Apply Now)

-- An invite will be sent to attend a tour of the School Campus on Wednesday mornings and meet with the Head of School.
+- An invite will be sent to attend a tour of the School Campus on Tuesday and Thursday morning and meet with the Head of School.

 - If you would like to register your child at the school, we will require a copy of your child’s birth certificate and passport, along with a copy of the last two years’ school reports and the contact details of the Principal or Head of School (references and transcripts will be requested).